angelachaewonkim/Cheersbot/README.md

 We focus on the problem that drinking through video call can fills visual and auditory elements, but not physical interaction.
 Also, since you are drinking alone, it is important to know your drinking status.

 ## Pre-requirement
-### Files needed for AUDIO outout & Voice recognition
+### Files needed for audio output & Voice recognition
 #### How we get '.wav' file
 1. visit https://clova.ai/voice
 2. you can record sentence with AI voice. record the sentence for '1zzan.mp3', '2zzan.mp3'and so on.